pdbpp/pdbpp/README.rst

 that, because it happens even if you type e.g. ``c.__class__``.

-pdb++ fixes this unfriendly (from the author's point of view, of course :-)) behavior by always preferring variable in scope, if it exists.
+pdb++ fixes this unfriendly (from the author's point of view, of course :-)) behavior by always preferring the variable in scope, if it exists.
 If you really want to execute the corresponding command, you can prefix it with ``!!``.
 Thus, the example above becomes::